flipfloppy1/VidentiUI/README.md

 # VidentiUI

-### A UI library targeting real-time applications, with elements specified using only JSON.
+### A UI library targeting real-time applications, with elements specified using Lua.

 Features (current and planned):

-* Common object types (Buttons, sliders, textures, etc)
+* In-built basic object types (buttons, sliders, etc.) and custom looks for them
 * Support for custom rendering backends and wide cross-platform support
-* Nelua scripting integration (maybe)
+* Lua scripts specifying UI objects and their properties

 Goals: